rajeshpleti/SITHARAMA/elysiumanalytics.md

 ## 3. Alert Filters by Users/Entity's based on Time Intervals   <span id="alertuserenity"><span>

 *  Top 10 Risky Users and Enity's   <span id=""><span>   (#top10risky)

 ## 4. Alert rules   <span id="alertrules"><span>

-The alert Rules control all the rules in a space, and provides tools to create and manage connectors so that rules can trigger actions like notification.
+The alert Rules control all the rules in a space, and provides to create and manage connectors so that rules can trigger actions like notification.
+Elysium periodically queried and the data is passed to the rule type and is configured by a set of rules, each of which defines a query, a rule type, and a set of alerts.
 ![MITRE1](MITRE1.PNG)

 ## 5. Alert Dashboards  <span id="alertdashboard"><span>